opennode/waldur-core/docs/api/template.rst

 An optional filter **?cloud=<CLOUD_UUID>** can be used - if defined, only templates that can be instantiated on a defined cloud are shown.

+In addition, the following filters are supported:

+- ?name - case insensitive matching of a template name
+- ?os_type - enum matching of an OS type (supported options are: Linux, Windows, Unix, Other).
+- ?os - case insensitive matching of a template OS name

 IaaS Template permissions
 -------------------------